-10.17 Additional Voluntary Contributions ('AVCs'), including augmentations are accounted for on an accruals basis.
-Amounts paid in respect of money purchase AVCs to secure additional defined contribution benefits under arrangements made by the PSPA are not reflected in these financial statements.
+- 10.17 Additional Voluntary Contributions ('AVCs') relate to the purchase of added pension or additional pensionable services within the Scheme, including augmentations are accounted for on an accruals basis. - 10.18 Amounts paid in respect of money purchase AVCs to secure additional defined contribution benefits with Aviva Life UK Services Limited and Prudential Pensions Limited are not reflected in these financial statements.